Gather round, gather round, let me tell you a story. Are you sitting comfortably? Good, then I’ll begin.

 Monster Truck are one of the best live acts around and are well worth seeing if you have a chance.
-Their next gig here is scheduled to be headlining the Friday (1st December) of Planet Rockstock and their new album will be out early next year, I believe, so hopefully a full UK tour won’t be too far away.
+Their new album will be out in the first quarter on 2018 I believe, so hopefully a full UK tour won’t be too far away.

 Huge thanks to Monster Truck, Tom (tour manager), Ben (guitar tech) and The Picturebooks for allowing me to get in the way, ask stupid questions and generally be a nuisance.
 Also, big thanks to Mascot Records (one of the best out there in my opinion) for getting the band's music out there without which there would be no tour in the first place.